rasika2012/openchoreo/docs/configure-build-plane.md

 ## Overview

 An organization can have only **one Build Plane**, which is responsible for executing build workloads.
-These workloads run in a dedicated namespace named: `choreo-ci-<your-org>`
+These workloads run in a dedicated namespace named: `openchoreo-ci-<your-org>`

 > [!NOTE]
 > `BuildPlane` CRD support is on the roadmap and will be available in a future release.
 Currently, the Build Plane runs within a **Data Plane** cluster.